- This event has passed.

 January 27, 2020 @ 8:30 am - 3:30 pmFree

 Join WSU Extension January 27, 2020 for an opportunity to learn about horticulture and pest management.
 These events provide the latest research-based information on horticulture, pest and disease management.
 We hope you will join us to network and learn this winter.

 Co-Sponsored by: WSU Extension and North Central Fieldmen’s Assoc.

 Sessions free- no registration.
 No registration required for sessions.
 Registration required for lunch.
-Register for lunch here.
+Register for lunch at https://treefruitdays_networkinglunch.eventbrite.com

 10:00-10:25 Coffee Break

 Pre-registration required for lunch.
 Networking lunch provides an opportunity to learn and network with your peers and visiting speakers.
-Join discussions on food safety, mechanization, new varieties, or create your own discussion with friends.
-Register for lunch here.
+Register for lunch at https://treefruitdays_networkinglunch.eventbrite.com

-3 WSDA Pesticide education certification credits awarded for program attendance, WSDA approved.
+2-3 WSDA Pesticide education certification credits awarded for program attendance contingent on WSDA approval.

 Extension programs and employment are available without discrimination.
 Evidence of noncompliance may be reported through your local Extension Office.